Visionatrix/Visionatrix/docs/CommandLineOptions.rst

                         2.0 and up).
   --disable-cuda-malloc
                         Disable cudaMallocAsync.
-  --dont-upcast-attention
-                        Disable upcasting of attention.
-Can boost speed but increase the chances of black images.
-  --force-fp32          Force fp32 (If this makes your GPU work better please
+  --force-fp32          Force fp32 (If this makes your GPU work better please report it).
-                        report it).
   --force-fp16          Force fp16.
   --bf16-unet           Run the UNET in bf16.
 This should only be used for
                         testing stuff.